thumun/hw04-stylization/README.md

 I had help from the following [tutorial](https://www.youtube.com/watch?v=VGEz8oKyMpY) to create the outlines.
 I tried the linked tutorials but ran into technical difficulties.

-Additional Outlines (to add a fun crayon like effect):
+Additional Outlines (to add a fun crayon-like effect):

 This was accomplished using the [Hull Shader]().
+I added distortion to this outline shader using noise that changes based on time.

 ---
 ## 4. Full Screen Post Process Effect